rsta2/circle/README.md

 A known issue here is that the use of USB interrupt split transfers - especially used by USB keyboard and mouse - will drop the interrupt response time to about one millisecond at worst.

-The 20th Step
+The 21th Step
 -------------

-In this step TCP support is added to the experimental TCP/IP network stack and demonstrated in a simple TCP echo server sample in *sample/20-tcpsimple*.
+In this step a HTTP webserver class is added and demonstrated in a simple webserver sample in *sample/21-webserver*.
 See the *README* file in this directory for details.

-The network stack supports DHCP now.
-In the network samples you do not need to define your network configuration any more because it is requested by using DHCP by default now.
-A static configuration is still supported if it is required.

-Please note that this TCP/IP implementation is experimental.
-You should keep an eye on its behaviour and stop in case of problems!

 The options to be used for *cmdline.txt* are described in *doc/cmdline.txt*.

-In Step 1-19 the following features were introduced:
+In Step 1-20 the following features were introduced:

 * C++ build environment
 * Simple delay functionality